What is epilepsy

 Epilepsy is a disorder of the brain in which there is a tendency to have recurring seizures.
 The fact that seizures can reoccur is key, as a one off seizure does not mean it is epilepsy.

-There are over 40 different types of epilepsy, and it can affect anyone, at any age, from any walk of life.
+It can affect anyone, at any age, from any walk of life.

 An epileptic seizure results from a sudden electrical discharge in the brain that causes changes in sensation, behaviour or consciousness.